-Jojectiv es and Po

-Objectiv ves

-NCZ-01 Zone Purpose

-The Neig ghbourhood C Centre Zone contains a range of primarily small-scale commercial and community activities that

-support t he surroundii ng residential area.

-NCZ-O2 Zone Character and Amenity Values

-Centre Zone contains built form of a scale that reflects the character of the surrounding residential which maintains the amenity values anticipated in within and beyond the zone.
+Objectives NCZ-O1 Zone Purpose The Neighbourhood Centre Zone contains a range of primarily small-scale commercial and community activities that support the surround support the surrounding residential area.
+NCZ-O2 Zone Character and Amenity Values The Neighbourhood Centre Zone contains built form of a scale that reflects the character of the surrounding residential neighbourhood, and which maintains the amenity values anticipated in within and beyond the zone.

-Policies

-NCZ-P1 0.0 nercial and Community Activities
+Policies NCZ-P1 Commercial and Community Activities

-of small-scale commercial activities and community and education f acilities 114 to establish and ghourhood Centre Zone.
+Enable a wide range of small-scale commercial activities and community and education facilities to establish and operate within the Neighbourhood Centre Zone.

-NCZ-P2 Comp atible Activities
+NCZ-P2 Compatible Activities

-Provide f where th nat are not enabled by NCZ-P1 to establish and operate within the Neighbourhood Centre Zone
+Provide for activities that are not enabled by NCZ-P1 to establish and operate within the Neighbourhood Centre Zone where they:

-1. are not of a Zone; and scale or nature which detracts from the character, amenity values or purpose of the Town Centre

-2. are compati ble with the scale and nature of activities permitted within the zone and the amenity values of the

-surrounding residential area.
+- 1. are not of a scale or nature which detracts from the character, amenity values or purpose of the Town Centre Zone: and - are compatible with the scale and nature of activities permitted within the zone and the amenity values of the surrounding residential area.

-NCZ-P3 Adver se Effects
+NCZ-P3 Adverse Effects

 Manage development within the Neighbourhood Centre Zone to ensure that it:

-1. igh-quality pedestrian environment;

-2. • rated with roads and public areas and positively contributes to their vibrancy;

-3. 3. provides a good level of amenity for residents, workers and visitors; and

-4. is compatible with its residential setting and maintains the anticipated amenity values of any adjoining residential zone.
+- 1. provides a high-quality pedestrian environment; - is well-integrated with roads and public areas and positively contributes to their vibrancy; - provides a good level of amenity for residents, workers and visitors; and - 4. is compatible with its residential setting and maintains the anticipated amenity values of any adjoining residential zone.

 Note for Plan Users: "For certain activities, consent may be required under rules in this Chapter as well as other District-Wide Matters Chapters or Area-Specific Matters Chapters in the Plan.
 Unless expressly stated otherwise, consent is required under each of those rules.
-The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works."115
+The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works."13